 \section{Appendix D: Sensitivity Analysis}

 {D\arabic{table}} {D\arabic{figure}}

 This appendix shows how sensitivity analysis can be applied to estimation of the ATME using the parallel estimation framework.
 More specifically, it describes an adaptation of a sensitivity analysis developed by \citet{imbens2003}.
-Further, for illustrative purposes, it applies the adapted sensitivity analysis to the auditing and corruption field experiment \citep{olken2007} described in Appendix C.
+For illustrative purposes, it applies the adapted sensitivity analysis to an auditing and corruption field experiment \citep{olken2007}.